codefionn/feder/federlang/compiler/README.md

-# Compiler
+# Federc

-Aim: Create a Feder compiler written in C.
+The Feder compiler written in Feder moved to https://github.com/codefionn/federc